 Please don't call patients Honey/Baby/Toots, etc. If you cannot recall my name Ma'am would be more respectable.

 Please do not chomp on gum while taking my blood pressure, etc.

 So many patients have respiratory problems.
 Please do not spray so much strong cologne on.

 While lots can be done by both sides to make life easier for everyone, remember, it is a medical facility.
 There will be routine, unexpected medical emergencies and problems with equipment.
 Rushing through can cause mistakes to be made and ultimately a life.
 Not all emergencies actually look like emergencies, so individuals will go to the doctor's office rather than a hospital, and it is imperative that they be dealt with.
-And yes, emergencies happen in offices where you wouldn't expect them to, procedures can take more time than they normally would, complications turn up.
-It is impossible to account for everything.

 I can't imagine working in a doctors office.
 I think I would lose my mind!
 I had a friend that was a medical receptionist and the stories she would tell!

 I agree with SNIGDIBBLY.
 Why can't office staff advise patients when they're running seriously behind and offer to let patients run an errand for 30-40 minutes?
 I had this happen recently and it seems so simple I don't know why more doctors don't try it.

 the above comments are taken very seriously at our office. i have heard very good reviews from patients both before i was a patient as well as now i am an employee.